peti12352/lego_viewer/README.md

   - Very large or highly complex LDraw models (e.g., those with tens of thousands of parts or extremely detailed geometries) may strain browser resources, potentially leading to reduced performance or responsiveness.

 - **Online Requirement:**
-  - The application requires an active internet connection to fetch the Three.js library, Tailwind CSS, and the LDraw parts library, all of which are loaded via CDNs or remote repositories.
+  - The application requires an active internet connection to fetch the Three.js library (and its sub-modules like `LDrawLoader`) and the LDraw parts library.

 ## Acknowledgements